Originally Posted: February 2024

 Route Overview

 Tinkham Pass is a 4500-foot saddle located in the Iron Horse Mountains south of Snoqualmie Pass and west of Keechelus Lake.
 Summertime hikers know it as the place where the Pacific Crest Trail (PCT) crosses over the northeastern ridge of Tinkham Peak.
 As a backcountry ski-touring destination, however, it might be the best-kept secret in the Snoqualmie Pass area.
-The round-trip distance from Hyak to Tinkham Pass is approximately 15 miles, with a cumulative elevation gain approaching 2600 feet, all of which makes for a fairly strenuous but satisfying trek.
+The round-trip distance from Hyak to Tinkham Pass is approximately 15 miles, with a cumulative elevation gain approaching 2600 feet, all of which makes for a fairly strenuous but satisfying ski tour.

 The Tinkham Pass Ski Tour is a “hybrid tour” in the sense that it involves two distinctly different types of terrain.
-The first 5-mile segment, from Hyak to Windy Pass, follows the Palouse To Cascades State Park Trail (P2C Trail) and/or Cold Creek Trail, both of which are typically well-groomed for cross-country skiing.
+The first 5-mile segment, from Hyak to Windy Pass, follows the Palouse-to-Cascades Trail (P2C Trail) and/or Cold Creek Trail, both of which are typically well-groomed for cross-country skiing.
 Please note that dogs are not allowed on either of these ski trails.
 The last 2½-mile segment, from Windy Pass to Tinkham Pass, roughly follows the PCT through backcountry forest and across some steep, open slopes.
 As such, good mountain skills and avalanche awareness are required.
 This tour should never be attempted during periods of unstable snow.

 …